bahamas10/basher/README.md

 ### Plugins

-Plugins are simply shell scripts (not necessarily bash) or programs that perform a specific job, such as to install software, create users, manage services, etc.
+Plugins are simply scripts (not necessarily bash) or programs that perform a specific job, such as install software, create users, manage services, etc.

 For instance, you could have a plugin called `rsyslog` whose job it is to install,